Feeling Like an Impostor? Here’s How to Overcome Self-Doubt

 Tip Icon

-Our internal critic taunts us: I can’t do this.
+Your internal critical might want to say: I can’t do this.
 I’m just fooling everyone, and they will soon realize that I don’t know what I’m doing.
-Instead, we should try to see everything through the lens of our own development and progress, aka the growth mindset.
-So then that negative thought becomes, I can do this.
+Instead, flip it one its head and see everything through the lens of our own development and progress.
+So then that voice becomes, I can do this.
 I may not know exactly how yet, but I will learn.
-That magic word, yet, reminds us that we are all works in progress and that the goal is not perfection but rather constant improvement over time and with effort.
+That word, yet, is a reminder that the goal is not perfection but rather improvement over time with intentional effort.

 Dare not to compare

-It’s hard not to constantly compare ourselves with other people.
-We see their achievements, the shout-outs they receive in class or at work, or their humble (or not-so-humble) brags on social media, and we think, I must be doing something wrong or I don’t have what it takes.
+It’s hard not to constantly compare with other people and see their achievements, the shout-outs they receive in class or at work, or their humble (or not-so-humble) brags on social media, and think, I must be doing something wrong or I don’t have what it takes.

-In these moments, we have to remember to focus on ourselves—our strengths, our skills, and our abilities.
-We are all human beings, after all, and we each bring something different to the proverbial table.
-Of course, if you still want to improve in a certain area where others seem to excel, you might try approaching that person, a mentor, your professor, or your supervisor to figure out how you might level up your skills.
-But in the end, we all define success differently, so we should focus on our own goals instead of falling into the comparison trap.
+In these moments, focus on yourself—your strengths, your skills, and your abilities.
+If you still want to improve in a certain area where others seem to excel, you might try approaching that person, a mentor, your professor, or your supervisor to figure out how you might level up your skills.
+But in the end, each person defines success differently, and someone’s day one might be someone’s day one thousand.
+Focusing on your own goals can help you avoid falling into the comparison trap.

 arrow